-We face a variety of risks as part of our business activities including operating risk, financial risk, governance risk, health and safety risk, environmental risk, compensation risk, strategic risk and reputational risk.
+We face a variety of risks as part of our business activities including financial, cyber security, compensation, retention, succession, governance, environmental, health and safety, operational, strategic and reputational risks.

 The Board has overall responsibility for risk oversight and retains oversight for risks not assigned to a specific Board committee.
 Each committee is responsible for monitoring risks in a specific area.